 Stress Reduction Techniques: Regular meditation, deep breathing exercises, yoga, and mindfulness practices can lower cortisol levels and indirectly support testosterone production.

-Physical Activity: Exercise serves as an effective stress reducer while simultaneously stimulating testosterone production—offering dual benefits for hormonal health.
+Physical Activity: Exercise effectively reduces stress while simultaneously stimulating testosterone production, offering dual benefits for hormonal health.

 Social Connection: Strong social bonds and meaningful relationships reduce stress hormones.
 Prioritize quality time with friends and family.